minhtran-q/unit-test-knowledge/README.md

   <summary>Arrange-Act-Assert (AAA) Pattern</summary>
   <br/>

+  This pattern divides a test into three clear stages:

   + **Arrange:** Set up the necessary objects and prepare the conditions for the test.
   + **Act:** Execute the method or functionality.
   + **Assert:** Verify the outcome is as expected.